-The small town of Whittier, Alaska is the Gateway to Prince William Sound and home to South-central Alaska’s newest cruise ship terminal.
-Princess Cruises and Carnival Cruise Line currently use the Whittier Cruise Terminal as the northern hub or “turn” operation for their 7-day “Voyage of the Glacier ” cruises.
+The small town of Whittier, Alaska is the Gateway to Prince William Sound and home to southcentral Alaska’s newest cruise ship terminal.
+Princess Cruises currently uses the Whittier Cruise Terminal as the northern hub or “turn” operation for their 7-day “Voyage of the Glaciers ” cruises.
 Whittier is set on scenic Passage Canal and is surrounded by the Chugach National Forest.
 The community is home to about 300 residents and several small boat harbors which serve as the home to the local fishing fleet as well as charter and day cruise operators that provide service into Prince William Sound.

 Northbound cruisers disembarking in Whittier should expect to arrive in Whittier late in the evening on their last night onboard after cruising earlier in nearby glacier-filled College Fjords.
 Disembarkation will not commence until the following morning, usually around 6:30am and ending by about 9:30am.
 Fairly unique to the cruising world, in Whittier passengers do not disembark by deck or cabin category, but are assigned groups based on their destination and whether they are traveling onward on a cruise-tour, or traveling independently in Alaska .
 Independent travelers are normally grouped in the last disembarkation category.
 But, “Independents” do not have to wait until their disembarkation group is called to get off the ship because their luggage will have been already placed inside the Whittier Cruise terminal ready to be claimed earlier that morning.